-People in the Stone Age moved around from place to place with the seasons, in order to been safe and warm, and to follow the animals they hunted.
-They lived in caves or tents made from animal skins and wooden could be very large and would have housed many people.
+People in the Stone Age moved around from place to place with the seasons, in order to keep safe and warm, and to follow the animals they hunted.
+They lived in caves or tents made from animal skins an wooden poles.

+During the Bronze Age and The I ron Age, people started to live in roundhouses.
+These could be very large and would have housed many people.
 One household might have had two houses: one for living and one for cooking and making things.